Daily experiences with diversity

 USDA National Institute of Food and Agriculture, HATCH project 1012239 (grades 8 and 9)

 **This study is ongoing and we are currently recruiting a postdoc to work on this study.
-We will start to review applications September 24, 2018 on a rolling basis, with the position open until filled.

 See our IES-funded study that will follow this sample from 10th-12th grades.